Galston, East Ayrshire: Religion and churches

+Areas of interest

 The Burn Anne

 The Burn Anne joins the Irvine at Galston.
 It is named after St Anne, said to be the mother of the Virgin Mary.
 "St Anne's Holy Well" is marked on the 1860 OS map and lies above Bank Wood, flowing into the Burn Anne.
 The Holy Well has been destroyed by the construction of a concrete tank which collects the spring water for Cessnock Castle, first constructed for the Duke of Portland in Victorian times.
 The Carsewell Hole nearby was used for adult baptism.

 The woodlands here have a high plant biodiversity value and are a registered provisional wildlife site as designated by the Scottish Wildlife Trust.
 Species noted in 2007 include woodruff, bird cherry, primrose, common violet, oak, stitchwort, golden male (scaly) fern, bugle, opposite-leaved golden saxifrage, bluebell, dog's mercury, broad buckler fern, watercress, lady fern, male shield fern, kidney vetch, woodrush, woodsedge, blackthorn, hawthorn, marsh marigold, foxglove, sweet cicely, herb robert, red campion, bistort, ribwort plantain, water avens, wood avens, moschatel, elm, alder, and many liverworts.
 A pair of buzzards were noted.

 A great danger is the presence of the alien invader, the pink purslane or Stewarton flower, which will spread rapidly and destroy the native herbs by out-competing them (2007).
 It needs to be removed as matter of urgency.

 A new (2008) metalled path has been created through part of these woods, greatly improving access.
 A new wood has been planted along part of the new path and this will in time extend and protect the habitats and the biodiversity of the site.

 This tributary of the Irvine was famous for its rich jasper pebbles; semi-precious stones which were collected, cut and polished for use in jewellery.